Misclassification in Difference-in-differences Models: Introduction

 In this paper, we study the identification of the average treatment effect on the treated (ATT) in the DID framework when the treatment is subject to misclassification.
 We characterize the resulting bias and propose a partial identification approach that researchers can use to investigate the sensitivity of their DID estimates.
+Our framework distinguishes the latent treatment from its observed (misclassified) counterpart and characterizes how the DID estimand aggregates causal effects across correctly classified and misclassified subpopulations.
+This characterization clarifies when misclassification leads to attenuation, when it can generate sign reversals, and which additional assumptions are needed to recover interpretable causal estimates.

-Specifically, we make three contributions to the literature.
-First, this paper appears to be the first to study the identification of causal effects in the DID setting when the treatment is misclassified.
-We show that under the standard PT assumption, the DID estimand recovers a weighted average of the ATT for the correctly classified and misclassified subpopulations with a non-positive weight for the misclassified units.
+Specifically, we make several contributions to the literature.
+First, this paper is one of the first to study the identification of causal effects in the DID setting when the treatment is misclassified.
+In work concurrent to ours, \citet{negi2025difference} apply a one-sided misreporting model (\citealp{nguimkeu2019estimation}) and instrumental variables for both treatment and misreporting to achieve point identification in a parametric DID regression.
+Their approach is useful when researchers are willing to impose a one-sided misreporting structure and have credible instruments for both treatment and misreporting.
+In contrast, our contribution targets scenarios where misclassification may be bidirectional, instruments are unavailable, or researchers prefer to avoid strong parametric assumptions.
+In our framework, we show that under the standard PT assumption, the DID estimand recovers a weighted average of the ATT for the correctly classified and misclassified subpopulations with a non-positive weight for the misclassified units.
+This finding mirrors the recent ``negative weighting'' criticism of standard two-way fixed effects (TWFE) estimators (\citealp{deChaisemartin2022} and \citealp{goodman2021difference}).
+However, while the negative weights in those TWFE contexts arise from treatment effect heterogeneity in staggered adoption designs, we demonstrate that misclassification alone can generate non-positive weighting, potentially biasing estimates even in simple canonical DID settings.
 Furthermore, the weights do not necessarily sum up to one.
 In general, the direction of the bias is unknown, implying that the DID estimand may induce a sign-reversal phenomenon, where its sign could differ from the true causal effect.

 Second, we establish a linear relationship between the ATT and the DID estimand where the coefficients are unidentified.
 This relationship allows us to discuss conditions under which various types of biases may occur.
 Using this relationship, we then provide a sufficient condition for the existence of a fixed point where the DID estimand still identifies the ATT even in the presence of misclassification.